Welcome to another instalment of career news, this time delivered on the sixth anniversary of my joining Microsoft.

 All in all, the timing for this change couldn’t be more interesting.

-In the Wild West that is the modern 5G space, I’m coming “back” right smack in the middle of spectrum auctions (yes, ANACOM, I’m looking at the unsightly mess you’ve made of the Portuguese auction), massive investment cycles and (most importantly) critical network roll-outs, and at a time when Microsoft is making in the space.
+In the Wild West that is the modern 5G space, I’m coming “back” right smack in the middle of spectrum auctions (yes, ANACOM, I’m looking at the unsightly mess you’ve made of the Portuguese auction), massive investment cycles and (most importantly) critical network roll-outs, and at a time when Microsoft is making some serious news in the space.

 So, borrowing a friend’s words, it’s like a forest fire out there (at least metaphorically speaking).
 And yes, I fully expect to be putting out fires, just like the old days.